 SUSTAINING THESE EFFORTS IN PROCEEDING YEARS: GDA provides participating schools a written guideline to help sustain these efforts.
 Schools or school districts in proceeding years are strongly encouraged to reinforce the message of idle free zone signs to remind the school community about the benefits in idle reduction several times each year, and to consider adopting policies, procedures, or handbook rules that limit idling on school grounds.

-For the 2022-2023 school year, GDA implemented a funded Schools Are Not Drive-Thrus project in Northern California, working with a middle and high school to implement measured campaigns.
+In addition to the Woodstock Union High School and Middle School campaign in fall 2023, for the 2022-2023 school year, GDA implemented a funded Schools Are Not Drive-Thrus project in Northern California, working with a middle and high school to implement measured campaigns.

 In the 2017-18 school year, when the organization was called Idle-Free California, a two-school pilot project, Sacramento County Idle-Free Schools, was implemented.